ProjectIgnis/CardScripts/MODERNIZING.md

 ## Use `Duel.GetMZoneCount` for effects that remove monsters on the field and ~~Special~~ Summon another

-If an effect Summon a monster but requires (either by effect of by cost) removing another another monster from the field (tributing it, banishing it, destroying it, etc), using only Duel.GetLocationCount will not be enough to account for the possibility of that monster removed setting free a monster zone.
+If an effect summons a monster but requires (either by effect of by cost) removing another another monster from the field (tributing it, banishing it, destroying it, etc), using only Duel.GetLocationCount will not be enough to account for the possibility of that monster removed setting free a monster zone.
 Use `Duel.GetMZoneCount` and provide it the matching exclusion parameter to properly handle these interactions.
 Example: Condemned Witch

 ## Use `Duel.SelectEffect` when choosing effects to apply/activate